elljfb/retford-info/CSV_GUIDE.md

   - For "Accommodation": Hotels, Bed & Breakfast, Self-catering
   - For "Shops": Clothes, Books, Food & Delicatessen
   - For "Things to Do": Museums, Sports, Entertainment
+- **For multiple subcategories**: Separate with semicolons (no spaces after semicolons)
+- Example single: "Restaurants"
+- Example multiple: "Pubs and Bars;Restaurants"

 ### address
 - Required